Our animal control field officers respond to the following requests:

 If you are experiencing a life-threatening animal-related emergency, call 9-1-1.

-Found a stray animal
+Found stray pet

 Veterinary clinics: If you have a microchip scanner, and can obtain the code number, you can use the AAHA Pet Microchip Lookup tool to identify the owner of a stray pet.

 Surrendering a pet

 We understand that there are many circumstances that could lead to a pet owner to consider giving up their pet(s).
 However, surrendering a pet should be viewed as a last resort.
 Please read the Information to Consider (PDF) when you think you need to surrender a pet.

 We take in surrendered animals by reservation only, based on our available cage/kennel space each day.
 Please call 206-296-PETS (7387) to make a surrender reservation.
 Our reservations fill up quickly each morning.
 Our call center opens at 8:30 a.m.
 Monday through Friday, and we can fill reservations for that day only based on available space.